mgreiler/se-unlocked/Transcripts/EP_30_Ben_Lesh.md

 pair programs, because we're not doing code reviews anymore or whatever like that.
 To me personally, if someone suggested that I'd be like, you're crazy.
 That's the craziest thing.
 Should we do more pair programming?
 Yes.
-Should we do, should we not do code reason now?
+Should we do, should we not do code reviews now?
 Like we should still do code reviews.

 **Michaela:** [00:27:46] Yeah.
 I also think that it's very complimentary.
 Right.
 And, as you said, I mean, the fatigue is real, right.
-I think in general, I can't imagine many people that would say they enjoy having another person like that clothes all over day and, and even the energy to do that.
+I think in general, I can't imagine many people that would say they enjoy having another person like that close all over day and, and even the energy to do that.
 Right.
 Even a very extroverted person.
 I don't think this is really what's happening here. and, and, you know, there's like the code improvement and, you know, working through.
-Two problems, but there's for example, just the bareness weed contribution, you have different purposes that you could have as well.
+Through problems, but there's for example, just the bareness weed contribution, you have different purposes that you could have as well.
 Right?
 The awareness, for example, that is much easier for pair program.
-If you're not doing more programming, there's one person that knows the staff as well for contributes, you could have like a little bit lighter version of this knowledge sharing, but a little bit more spread as well. but yeah, so yeah, it was really interesting to hear, how you think about this.
+If you're not doing mob programming, there's one person that knows the staff as well for contributes, you could have like a little bit lighter version of this knowledge sharing, but a little bit more spread as well. but yeah, so yeah, it was really interesting to hear, how you think about this.